60-years-of-experience

 In all of these scenarios, the accumulation of static charges may occur, but you may never know.
 Furthermore, a charged object does not necessarily have to contact the item for an ESD event to occur.

 One of the most effective ways to identify potential ESD problem areas is to make measurements using an electrostatic voltmeter.
 This meter will effectively measure electrostatic voltage up to 30,000V on all conductors and insulators.
-It also will display whether the charge is negative or positive.
+It will also display whether the charge is negative or positive.
 This may help you determine the source of the electrostatic accumulation.

-How is Electrostatic Discharge prevented?
+How is Electrostatic Discharge Prevented?

 Experience has shown that the following guidelines are helpful: